mcohen01/node-quickbooks/README.md

 <a name="findTaxRates" />
 #### findTaxRates(criteria, callback)

-Finds all TaxRates in Quickbooks, optionally matching the specified criteria
+Finds all TaxRates in QuickBooks, optionally matching the specified criteria

 __Arguments__